Lazy Combinatorial Species

 Return the (exponential) generating series of self.

-The series is obtained from the coefficient of p1n of the cycle index series.
+The series is obtained by applying the exponential specialization to the cycle index series.

 EXAMPLES: